Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 Sadly, the notion that cycling will bring you a big bottom to rival Beyonce's or Kim Kardashian's is mistaken.
 But over time, cycling will give you the kind of figure that can easily kick their airbrushed magazine asses in real life.

-Cycling is a great exercise which will help you shape and tone without building.
+Cycling is a great exercise that can help you shape and tone without building.
 If you want to build more muscle, you're going to need to hit the gym hard with some heavy weights.
 Below I mention some ways you can really target your booty in the gym for better results than you would get from cycling.

 Competitive Female Cyclists Rarely Have Huge Glutes